Archive for December, 2007

 The index that ate my data

-According to this press release, Business Objects is planning a 10% price increase for most of their product line as of January 2008.
+According to a press release, Business Objects is planning a 10% price increase for most of their product line as of January 2008.
 It doesn’t affect Crystal Reports (and Xcelsius) but does affect most of the other products and web based training.
-They are also eliminating ’standard’ support.
+They are also eliminating ‘standard’ support.
 The lowest level of support will be ‘corporate’.
 I have read speculation that this is related to the SAP acquisition (happening this week).